ayushsingh82/AgentPay/README.md

 - 🔍 **Smart Filtering**: Search and filter agents by multiple criteria
 - 💬 **Agent Chat Interface**: Interactive chatbot interface for each agent
 - 🔒 **Secure Payments**: Integrated payment flow with wallet connectivity
+- 🚀 **Deploy Your Own Agent**: Users can deploy their own AI agents on Avalanche and list them on the marketplace

 ## Tech Stack